ot4i/CP4I-OSSM/Readme.md

 In these instructions we will use this feature via the ACE Dashboard User Interface.

 This repo provides four ACE server example configurations to test ACE + Istio functionality:
-1. *toolkit-no-tracing*: deployment with no Operational Dashboard and Designer sidecars
+1. *toolkit-no-tracing*: deployment with no Operations Dashboard and Designer sidecars
-2. *toolkit-tracing*: deployment with Operational Dashboard sidecars, but no Designer sidecars - **with A/B test**
+2. *toolkit-tracing*: deployment with Operations Dashboard sidecars, but no Designer sidecars - **with A/B test**
-3. *designerflows-no-tracing*: deployment with Designer sidecars, but no Operational Dashboard sidecars
+3. *designerflows-no-tracing*: deployment with Designer sidecars, but no Operations Dashboard sidecars
-4. *designerflows-tracing*: deployment with both Operational Dashboard and Designer sidecars - **with A/B test**
+4. *designerflows-tracing*: deployment with both Operations Dashboard and Designer sidecars - **with A/B test**

 Test cases 2 and 4 also implement A/B testing via the Istio Service Mesh.